kylehorton33/mise-v2024-01-03/README.md

 ## :construction: Under Development

+- [ ] @jeff: It recommends recipes where I have none of the ingredients, not sure if that's intentional to make me feel like I'm better stocked than I am.
+- [ ] @jeff: On that note, maybe a shopping list based on missing ingredients?
+- [ ] @jeff: Perhaps some photos as well?
+- [ ] @jeff: Viewed on an android in dark theme, perhaps the missing vs in stock ingredients could be a bit more clear of a distinction.
+- [ ] @jeff: I appreciate that you don't have a hidden a 'jump to recipe' button and make me read thorough 10 paragraphs of the history of each recipe aha, though maybe the cocktail stories would be a nice addition.
 - [ ] feat: @kate when you tap the user icon from account page, takes you back to home page
 - [x] feat: add index field to recipeIngredients for better ordering
 - [x] test: add more tests/environment for database/auth testing